 Some of the content that can be created on Facebook includes sharing photos, either through single photos, or multiple photos, with or without commentary.
 Creating posts that link to blogs or articles that are housed on the website of your practice.
 Facebook is also a great place to provide updates and news about what is going on in your practice, enabling your clients to engage with your content in real-time.
 You can share details of the team so your clients and followers can get to know them, you can ask and answer questions as well as run promotions.

 By creating a company page on Facebook, all your content will be housed in one place and easily searchable.
 It also allows you to update the page with your company information such as opening times, contact details and website address.

 Stuck for ideas?
 Try our 30 FREE Social Media Ideas, we’ll drop them straight into your inbox.

-Instagram for dentists
+Instagram for Dentists

-Sharing photos of your team, your reception and treatment rooms are perfect for Instagram, you can even share photos of your customers after a successful treatment – with their permission of course!
+Sharing photos of your team, your reception and treatment rooms is perfect for Instagram, you can even share photos of your customers after a successful treatment – with their permission of course!
 Using hashtags and short content to sit alongside your photos can also drive engagement with your followers.

 Instagram is the perfect platform to promote events or competitions, you can also re-post images that have been posted by your followers where they have tagged you.
-Getting followers to use you handle on their posts is also an effective way of growing your reach and gaining new followers.
+Getting followers to use your handle on their posts is also an effective way of growing your reach and gaining new followers.

 Dentist marketing ideas